Updated by Bobby

 The neck is scaled 28 inches, and is the Ibanez Nitro-Wizard design, with the following dimensions:

-20mm at the first fret is extremely thin, making the RGIB6 a good candidate for the lead guitarist who plays with a lot of speed but also wants the heaviness and power of the baritone strings.
-Other features include a kill switch, which is an on/off button for the guitar's electronics, and a three-way pickup selector that gives you the following selections:
+1.771" at the first fret is a bit wide, making the RGIB6 a good candidate for the lead guitarist who plays with a lot of speed but also wants the heaviness and power of the baritone strings.
+Other features include a three-way pickup selector that gives you the following selections:

 I'd have a hard time recommending this guitar to anyone who isn't entirely committed to heavy rock or metal.
 In general, Ibanez guitars are geared towards heavy playing, so their baritone model only amplifies that bend.
 At less than $700, it's a great mid-range model that can handle any skill level.